B2B keyword research is broken. Here’s how I plan to fix it.

 Checking Google for a single keyword’s intent takes maybe 30 seconds on average, but I’ll have to do it tens or hundreds of times in the course of processing a big list of potential keywords.
 That’s more time-consuming, rote work to add to the slog of processing a list of keywords.

-SEO tools like ahrefs have started incorporating search intent labels into their keyword research results, but the four intent labels the SEO tools use — informational, commercial, transactional, navigational — are so broad as to be practically useless.
+SEO tools like ahrefs have started incorporating search intent labels into their keyword research results, but the four intent labels most SEO tools use — informational, commercial, transactional, navigational — are so broad as to be practically useless.

 Take “informational” intent, for instance.
 Both “what is test automation” and “how to automate testing” are keywords with informational intent, but the former is a top-of-funnel query and the latter is a middle-of-funnel query.
 To drive conversions, I care more about the latter query, “how to automate testing,” because I can use the associated content to show how my client’s test automation solution can solve the searcher’s problem.